Moving toward best practice when using propensity score weighting in survey observational studies: Discussion

 \section{Discussion}

-Our paper introduces a unified framework for incorporating survey weights into the balancing weights paradigm, enhancing their applicability to survey observational data and providing robust tools for population-level causal inference.
-We establish the asymptotic normality of survey-weighted estimators for retrospective designs, with extensions to prospective cases detailed in the appendix.
-A robust sandwich variance estimator for weighting methods is developed via M-estimation theory, which extends to a unified variance framework for all three augmented estimators— one-step moment estimator (MOM), clever covariate regression estimator (CVR), and weighted regression estimator (WET)—derived from the shared augmented weighting estimating equations for survey observational data.
-Simulation studies evaluate these methods under varying overlap and model misspecification conditions.
-Results demonstrate WET’s robustness, MOM’s consistency, and CVR’s efficiency.
-Practical applicability is illustrated through two data examples: estimating the effect of special education services on fifth-grade math achievement using the Early Childhood Longitudinal Study Kindergarten Class (ECLS-K) dataset under a prospective multi-stage sampling survey design, and analyzing racial disparities in healthcare expenditures using the Medical Expenditure Panel Survey (MEPS) under a retrospective descriptive comparison framework.
+We introduce a unified framework for incorporating survey weights into the balancing weights estimators for population-level causal inference.
+We establish the asymptotic normality of survey-weighted estimators for retrospective designs (with prospective designs detailed in the Web Appendix), and provide a robust sandwich variance estimator for weighting and augmented estimators.
+Simulation studies evaluate these methods under varying overlap and model misspecification conditions, and highlight weighted regression estimator as a numerically stable approach even in challenging poor overlap settings.
 These case studies highlight the strengths of survey-weighted propensity score models (W.PS) in achieving population-level covariate balance, WET in providing robust estimation, and the PATO estimand in enabling reliable inference within comparable subpopulations.
 All proposed methods are implemented in the publicly available PSweight R package.